 3. Create a Plan

-CAL FIRE has a specific Wildfire Action Plan available online among many other resources and tips on Fire Safety.
+CAL FIRE has a specific Wildfire Action Plan available online as well as many other resources and tips on Fire Safety.
 Visit www.calfire.ca.gov to learn more.

 4. Practice your Plan!